Gender segregation and exclusion

 PRONOUNS: Teammates, trainers and other members of the organisation should refer to the pronoun the athlete prefers.

 Key is a dancer.
 She sees herself as queer and says in the report Hbtq och idrott that she feels uncomfortable with the female role she previously had to take on.
 Now she does queer dancing with a female partner and is asked what they wear when they dance.

-In some aesthetic sports (for example dancing and ice skating) there are regulations regarding gender specific clothing.
+In some aesthetic sports (for example dancing and figure skating) there are regulations regarding gender-specific clothing.
 Even if clothing codes aren’t always regulated there are strong norms about clothing that make participation difficult.

 BINDER: Many guys and some non-binary people who haven’t had gender affirming care use a binder.
 It’s a special kind of clothing that evens out the breasts so that they don’t show.
 The problem is that it can make breathing difficult.

 CLOTHING CODES: Athletes should be allowed to dress according to their gender identity or gender expression.
 The need for gendered clothing codes should be revised.
 The clothes should also be designed to fit different body types and there should be a broad selection of sizes to choose from.

 Kids and youth themselves have to educate adults